TennisGazelle/blender-pipeline/README.md

 ## Prerequisites:
 Needed to be installed/configured on your local machine.
  - python3
-    - pip install pyyaml
+    - pyyaml
- - blender (as cli)
+ - blender
  - docker
+    - You may run `./scripts/install_docker_linux.sh` if you are using a linux machine.

 ## Set Up
 A stage is a specific rendering configuration, details in `config.yaml`, consisting of at least one blender file to be rendered.